samrato/flaskAP/README.md

 # 📘 Flask REST API

-This is a RESTful API built with Flask that allows users to register, login, and manage their personal items.
+This is a RESTful API built with Flask that allows users to register, log in, and manage their personal items.

 ## 🔧 Features

-- JWT Authentication
+- 🔐 JWT Authentication
-- User Registration and Login
+- 👤 User Registration and Login
-- Create, Read, Update, Delete (CRUD) for user-specific items
+- 📝 Create, Read, Update, Delete (CRUD) for user-specific items
-- Protect routes for logged-in users
+- 🔒 Route protection for authenticated users
-- GitHub Actions CI for testing
+- ⚙️ GitHub Actions CI for testing

 ## 🚀 Technologies